AnnieOhlen/Tennis-Website/README.md

 Scripting ideas to implement?
-* Some kind of function with CSS animation connected to it?
-* Function; if window width less than x change the font-size and table sized down?
-First letter only, small ICONS instead?
 * Being able to change between bright & dark theme with button (bright currently standard for the website).

 - - - - - - - - - - - - - - - -

 My own ideas implemented and completed in the website thus far:
 * Added extra support regarding screen sizes.
-* Error message that the website does not support less then 120px in width!
+* Error message that the website does not support less than 120px in width!

 - - - - - - - - - - - - - - - -